 The Domain Name System allows us to easily access websites without typing in their IP addresses.
 We can simply type in the domain name instead.
 This makes it easier to remember the website’s address.

 The DNS A record serves exactly the same function as the IP address.
 It tells you what IP address is associated with the domain.

 In our example, the zone file for example.com has an A record specifying that example.com lives at 93.184.216.*.
 Without an A record there would be no way to access the site using its domain name.

 When a user types in a specific domain name into their web browser’s address field, the appropriate server returns an IP address for that domain.

 This allows the user to access the site.
 A records will only function with IPv4 addresses.
 They are not used for IPv6 addresses.

 What Is A CNAME Record?

-A CNAME record is a type of DNS record that provides an alias for a website.
+A CNAME record is a type of DNS record that provides an alias for a website (Also check out What Is PTR?).
 The CNAME record tells the web browser what the real website is called.